followmyutopia/devextreme-documentation/concepts/05 Widgets/TagBox/10 Enable Searching.md

         });
     });

-By default, the **TagBox** widget starts searching after a user has typed at least one character.
-To increase the number of characters that triggers the search, use the **minSearchLength** option.
+The **TagBox** widget starts searching after a user has typed at least one character by default.
+Use the **minSearchLength** option to increase the number of characters that triggers the search.

     <!--JavaScript-->
     $(function() {